octet-stream/form-data-encoder/readme.md

 import {Readable} from "stream"

-import {FormDataEncoder} from "form-data-encoder" import {FormData, File} from "formdata-polyfill/esm-min.js"
+import {FormDataEncoder} from "form-data-encoder" import {FormData} from "formdata-polyfill/esm-min.js" import {File} from "fetch-blob" // v3

 const fd = new FormData()